 Beyonce’s husband is also making a fortune outside singing and has created a business empire.
 He founded the Roc Nation entertainment company where he helps launch careers of aspiring stars.
 They also have a television division.
 He is the founder of its spinoff company Roc Nation Sports, making him a licensed sports agent.
 He owns a sports bar called the 40/40 Club, co-created the clothing line Rocawear.
 For a time, he was a stakeholder of Barclays Center but sold it in 2013.
 He is the part-owner of the NBA team Brooklyn Nets and also owns real estate companies.

-This Hollywood legend has also cut his teeth in business ventures beyond acting.
+This Hollywood legend, mainly now for The Godfather (which you can now stream on Netflix & Amazon Prime) has also cut his teeth in business ventures beyond acting.
 In 1993, he partnered with renowned Japanese sushi chef Nobu Matushisa in founding the Nobu chain of restaurants with branches around the world.
 By 2015, the company was valued at $500 million.

 George Clooney went into the liquor business after spending some time in Mexico.
 He and Rande Gerber started their in-house tequila and officially launched their business in 2013, calling it Casmigos Tequila.
 The tequila they produced has received very good reviews from bloggers to Oprah Winfrey.
 He is now also married to a prominent lawyer.

 These actors do not rely solely on their acting to make a living.
 They know at some point, offers may not come so to ensure money keeps coming, they went into business and made it work.